-Sunstroke is one of the most common health problems during a summer holiday in Mallorca.
+Sunstroke is a heat-related illness in which direct sun on the head and neck irritates the membranes around the brain — and one of the most common health problems during a summer holiday in Mallorca.
+As a private medical house-call service in southwest Mallorca (Paguera, Port d'Andratx, Calvià), Doc-Mallorca treats sunstroke and heat exhaustion directly in your hotel or finca — flat-rate prices from 350–450 €, with a personal callback from the doctor.
 The intense Mediterranean sun can quickly lead to overheating of the head, especially when the midday heat is underestimated.
 Heat-related dehydration on Mallorca often develops at the same time and can make symptoms worse.

 Symptoms